lpod/lpod-python/doc/level1.rst

 ``insert_element()``.
 Note that a draw page should be inserted at the document body level, knowing that it's a top level content element.

-A draw page may have the following parameters, to be set at creation time or
+A draw page must have an identifier (unique for the document) and may have the following parameters, to be set at creation time or later:
-later:

-- ``id``: an alphanumeric mandatory identifier, unique for the document when the draw page is inserted;
 - ``name``: an optional, but unique if provided, name (which may be made visible for the end-users);
 - ``style``: the name of a drawing page style (existing or to be defined);